 Training Context

-Give your AI assistants the knowledge they need to answer questions accurately — by uploading documents, crawling your website, writing FAQs, or adding custom text.
+Give your AI assistants the knowledge they need to answer questions accurately — by uploading documents, crawling your website, writing FAQs, or adding custom instructions.

 Why training context matters